 Eight years later I met James in a smoky, rowdy bar called The Buckhorn, an establishment so fine there are actual gun-shot holes in the walls from the wild west days.
-It’s where we went to drink $1 beers and sing along with the juke box to old Johnny Cash songs long into the night.
-We were in college and it’s what we did after long days hitting the books and acing exams (<– half truth).
+It’s where we went to drink $1 beers and sing along with the jukebox to old Johnny Cash songs long into the night.
+We were in college and it’s what we did after long days hitting the books and acing exams (<– half-truth).
 Not long after he and I met our three worlds collided at a beer festival where introductions were made and, long story short, Kristen and James hit it off, eventually moved East, and got married.

-There’s a photo of the three of us at that day.
+There’s a photo of the three of us on that day.
 Kristen and James are sitting against a rock smiling in that way when something new is happening, but you have no idea what’s in store.
 I’m standing on the rock above them, warrior-princess style.
 We still talk about that photo, that day, and marvel at how far we’ve come since that day when our lives intertwined.

 Chicken Skillet Lasagna

 So it was during this most recent trip, sometime between our Friday glasses of wine and Sunday Target excursion, Kristen mentioned she liked to make chicken lasagna.
 And, as usual, the mere mention of a pan of pasta layered with meat sauce and cheese was enough to trigger a serious craving, so that’s how this post came to be.